AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Apr 13, 2020</td>
    <td>Asset processing</td>
    <td>A new overview is added about how workflows are used for processing assets.
-Also, a new topic describes how to <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/using/assets-workflow.html" target="_blank">auto-trigger workflow to process assets</a>.<br /> </td>
+Also, a new topic describes how to <a href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/using/assets-workflow.html" target="_blank">auto-trigger workflow to process assets</a>.<br /> </td>
   </tr>
   <tr>
    <td>Mar 30 2020</td>